Charuhasan: In the film industry

 Charuhasan was interested in movies since childhood.
 During the late 1940s, he used to watch two foreign films a day.
 When his younger brother, Kamal Hasan, started acting in movies as a child actor, Charuhasan was his caretaker.
 Charuhasan eventually made his debut in 1979 Tamil film Uthiripookkal directed by Mahendran which was based on a short story by Pudhumaipithan.
 Since then, he has acted in more than 120 films often playing supporting or antagonistic roles, his most important movies being Vedham Pudhithu, Tabarana Kathe and Thalapathi.
 He has also directed two films, IPC 215 and Puthiya Sangammam.

 Personal life

-Charuhasan is married to Komalam since 1953 and has three daughters Nandhini, Suhasini, and Subhasini.
+Charuhasan is married to Komalam since 1953 and has three daughters Nandhini, Subhasini and Suhasini.
 Suhasini is an actress and married to film director Mani Ratnam.